marcelog/safe_bunny/README.md

 effort).

 safe_bunny includes the needed producers and consumers for the fallback queues.

+## Example

+ - safe_bunny is configured with queues mysql, redis, file, ets (in that order).
+ - A publish fails with a **NO_ROUTE** error.
+ - The first fallback queue is tried (in this case, mysql).
+ - If the fallback queue fails or is not available, the next one is tried, until one succeeds or no more queues are available.
+ - You get to choose which queues will be available and the order of preference.

 ## Disclaimer
 Nothing is safe.
 But this might give you a safer solution when using rabbitmq